Skip navigation

 Once you've added your media files to the Adobe Media Encoder queue and selected your output settings, you can start the encoding process.

-You can monitor the progress of your encoding jobs in the Encoding Panel.
 If you need to make any changes to your job, you can do so directly from the Encoding Panel, making it a vital part of the encoding process.

 Integrating with Other Adobe Apps